Frostbite (2006 film): Special effects

 Frostbiten was the most special-effects-heavy film ever made in Sweden at that time, and two companies were employed to handle them.
 Swedish effect company Fido Film and Ulitka Post, the same team who did special effects for Night Watch.
 The special effects were delayed as several of the animators were employed for Peter Jackson's King Kong.
 Ulitka Post created the opening title, removed wires and created the long, physically impossible take in the cabin scene.
 Fido Film and Kaj Steveman did all the creature design, created the different vampires, animated the talking mouths on the dogs and created the knife stabbings.
 CGI and practical effects were heavily mixed.
 The hideous supervampire that appears at the end was played by actor Kristian Pehrsson wearing a full body suit.
 The suit took over 6 weeks to make and Pehrsson was unable to defecate and to sit down while wearing it.
 His ears were glued tightly to his head and every inch of his body was covered in the tight foam latex suit.
 Over 300 fx shots are in the film, which was the Swedish record until Kenny Begins beat the record.
 Frostbite is currently the second most effects-heavy Swedish film of all time.

 Music

 The music was composed by Anthony Lledo, conducted by Allan Wilson and performed by the Slovak National Symphony Orchestra who later carried on their Swedish vampire legacy by performing the score of Let the Right One In.
 An album featuring much of the score is available on iTunes Store.
 The score was very well received by critics.
 Rue Morgue called it one of the most stirring horror soundtracks in recent years.

-Missing from the album is Tyomnaja Notch by Leonid Utyosov that is played over the opening credits.
+Missing from the album is "Tyomnaya noch" by Leonid Utyosov that is played over the opening credits.
 The name of the song means "Dark Night".
 Other than the score the soundtrack is mostly made up of Swedish pop- and rock-music, among those Millencolin, Luleå hardcore punk band Raised Fist, Langhorns, Quit Your Dayjob, Son Kite and then newcomers BWO.
-Diabolic Scheme by The Hives is played over the closing credits.
+"Diabolic Scheme" by The Hives is played over the closing credits.